Breast Lift in Thailand Your guide to cost, top surgeons & hospitals

 What Affects the Price?

 The main variable is how much work the lift requires.
 A periareolar lift is shorter and less complex, so it costs less.
 An anchor lift with full nipple repositioning takes longer and requires more surgical precision.
 Adding implants to the lift increases both the operating time and the total cost.
-Surgeon experience is another factor — for mastopexy specifically, paying more for a surgeon with high lift volumes is usually worth it because the margin between a good and average result is noticeable.
+Surgeon experience is another factor.
+For mastopexy specifically, paying more for a surgeon with high lift volumes is usually worth it because the margin between a good and average result is noticeable.

 Cost by Breast Lift Type